peakshift/bed.money/_personas/a6b7c.md

      - Food delivery

 BED.MONEY Notes
 - Never lost a phone before, because it's always around.
-Has previously lost contacts and photos if it happens that phone has been changed or it died.
+Has previously lost contacts and photos but when that happened the phone was been changed or was damaged.
 > If I have to change a phone or my phone dies and I have to recover my contacts and it's so hard, before I didn't know how to save it on my email, but now I can recover it if I change phones.

+- Manages multiple email address.
-- When Out of Storage Warning comes up another email is being created.
+- When the phone's Out of Storage Warning comes up another email account is created to get free 15gb cloud storage.

 ### Conveniences